chef-boneyard/devops-kungfu/talk-notes.md

 <ul>
   <li> From the operating system, network, applications, and your process
   <li> High resolution matters
-  <li> HAve as few systems as possible
+  <li> Have as few systems as possible
 </ul>
 </slide>